jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ## ChatGPT

-A quick note that while the writing, analytics and the coding were all authored by me, I got a small amount of help late in this project by querying
-ChatGPT to find convenient python library functions to use, rather than searching for them on the internet or reading about them in package documentation.
-It was definitely labor-saving, and I expect to be doing more of it in the future.
+While the writing, analytics and the coding here were all authored by me, I got a small amount of help from querying ChatGPT to find convenient python library functions to use (and how to use them), rather than searching for them on the internet or reading about them in package documentation.
+It was definitely labor-saving, and I expect to be doing more of this in the future to speed things along.